confusables/hero-thousand-faces/content/_index.md

 ---

-**Navigate the sections above to explore the timeline, stories, research, and path forward.**
+**Navigate the sections above to explore the timeline, stories, research, and community perspectives.**